JingnvAn/React-Spring-Boot-Webapp/README.md

 # The Seller Helper Web App
-This project is a demo web application using Spring Boot for backend and [Next.js](https://nextjs.org/) (buit on top of the React framework) for Frontend.
+This is a demo web application using Spring Boot for backend and [Next.js](https://nextjs.org/) (buit on top of the React framework) for Frontend.
+The main function is to allow users to create a product, and auto-calculate the shipping date for the product based on the purchase date and other information.

+There are three pages in the app: `/home`, `/product`, and `holiday`.
+On the product page, users can create a product and see the shipping date for the product.
+On the holiday page, users can add holidays to the database.
+The shipping date calculation will take the holidays into account.

 ## Get Started
 We'll use docker to run this project.
 The following instruction assumes you have docker installed.
 If you do not have docker setup, check out the [docker docs](https://docs.docker.com/desktop/install/mac-install/).